Topography and Map Reading for Beginners Pdf

 i.
 Contour Lines

 These are lines drawn on topographical maps to join all places or areas with the equal height or mental attitude from the mean body of water level.
 Contour are very important in determining relief features whether the relief is steep sided or gentle sloping.
-This measurement of heights shown by contour lines starts from the mean ocean level which is regarded as nada height.

-Profile Lines
+Profile Lines |

 ii.
 Trigonometric Station